 The Amazon Echo Dot is the smallest Echo speaker you can buy, as well as the cheapest, making it great for those on a budget or short on space.
 It’s also the one for those who want the convenience of a smart assistant but don’t really want a smart speaker, since you can tuck it away out of sight.

 While this Echo Dot has had its sound improved from before, it’s still not going to do great things with music playback.
-You can pair it with a second Echo Dot or even connect it to an existing speaker over Bluetooth or 3.5mm jack, but you should probably look to spend more if audio performance is important to you.
+You can pair it with a second Echo Dot or even connect it to an existing speaker over Bluetooth or a 3.5mm jack, but you should probably look to spend more if audio performance is important to you.

 Still, offering all the power of Alexa for less than £35 makes this a steal for those not fussed by music, plus provides a cost-effective way of introducing Alexa into multiple rooms of the house.